BrianC-CMH/GettingAndCleaningData/code.book.md

 Following data transformations are carried out by the `run_analysis.R` script.

-1. For each of the training and test datasets,
+1. For each of the training and test datasets:
-    1. Read the `X` values
+    1. Read the `X` values.
+    2. Read the 'Y' values.
+    3. Append activity label.
+    4. Merge X&Y data sets.
-    2. Take a subset of the columns representing only the mean and standard deviation values.
-Subsetting is done early on to conserve memory.
+2. Take master data set and retain only columns that contain the mean and standard deviation values.
-    3. Associate additional columns to represent activity IDs and subject IDs read from `y_<dataset>.txt` and `subject_<dataset>.txt` files respectively.
-    4. Assign column names by manipulating the measurement names in `features.txt` to remove spaces and convert them to camel case.
-2. Merge the training and the test sets, read as in step 1 to create one data set.
-3. Associate an additional column with descriptive activity names as specified in `activity_labels.txt`.
-4. Melt the dataset by specifying activity ID, name and subject ID as the only ID variables.
-5. Re cast the melted dataset with activity name and subject id as the only IDs and `mean` as the aggregator function.
-6. Save the result in re-casted dataset as `tidy.txt`
+3. Save the result clean data set as `tidy.txt`

 ### Variable Descriptions